MicrosoftDocs/azure-docs/articles/logic-apps/create-managed-service-identity.md

 1. Skip the optional **Application** step, select **Next**, and finish creating the access policy.

-In the next section about using a managed identity to authenticate access for a trigger or action, the example continues with the steps from an an earlier section where you set up access for a managed identity using RBAC and doesn't use Azure Key Vault as the example, However, the general steps to use a managed identity for authentication are the same.
+In the next section about using a managed identity to authenticate access for a trigger or action, the example continues with the steps from an earlier section where you set up access for a managed identity using RBAC and doesn't use Azure Key Vault as the example.
+However, the general steps to use a managed identity for authentication are the same.

 <a name="authenticate-access-with-identity"></a>